SilentShout42/kamo-timestamps-web/content/main.md

 Timing adjustments via Korotagger are less important for Kamo Timestamps, because we do a second pass on everyone's timestamps using [ts][ts] to adjust timing and descriptions before the final timestamps are posted.

-For additional Korotagger commands, check out the [Korotagger manual][korotagger_manual].
+Check out the [Korotagger manual][korotagger_manual] for additional Korotagger commands and info.

 ## One-time configuration - for admins
 You only need to follow these steps to setup Korotagger on your own Discord server.
 If you join us in the Kamogumi Lounge, you can skip these steps!